christopherMURMU/SQLproject_FoodDeliveryBusiness/README.md

 Intermediate Level Questions: Involve more complex operations like Joins, Case Statements, Time based queries and Grouping techniques.

 Advanced Level Questions: Utilize advanced SQL concepts such as Common Table Expressions (CTEs), Subqueries, Window Functions, and Analytical Queries.

+You can see the comprehensive analysis of my project here: https://sites.google.com/view/christohermurmu-sql-project/home?authuser=1